openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/components/schema/player.Player.md

 ## description
 a model that includes a self reference this forces properties and additionalProperties to be lazy loaded in python models because the Player class has not fully loaded when defining properties

-a model that includes a self reference this forces properties and additionalProperties to be lazy loaded in python models because the Player class has not fully loaded when defining properties

 ## Schema Type Info
 Input Type | Accessed Type | Description | Notes
 ------------ | ------------- | ------------- | -------------